KhannaRishika/Hotel_Booking_Analysis_AWS/README (1).md

-# Stock Market Kafka Real Time Data Engineering Project
+# Project on Data Analysis using Quicksight for Hotel bookings, in Real-Time

 ## Introduction
-	Project on Data Analysis using Quicksight for Hotel bookings, in Real-Time This project explores using AWS cloud, python and Kafka to execute an End-To-End solution for Real-Time Data Analysis for Hotel Bookings.
+This project explores using AWS cloud, python and Kafka to execute an End-To-End solution for Real-Time Data Analysis for Hotel Bookings.